-You will analyse how musicians and composers create music in different ways and how music styles are shaped by social and cultural influences.
+You will analyse how musicians and composers create music in different ways.

-• You will use your understanding of music to create and develop your own musical ideas through composition, arranging and improvisation.
-Compositions may be recorded using a range of music technology and/or sound engineering equipment.
+You will use your understanding of music to create and develop your own musical ideas through composition or arranging.
+You will self-reflect on your own composition and review your compositional process.